October 27, 1986: Mets rally late to beat Red Sox in Game Seven

 Boston came ever so close to tying the score in the eighth inning.
 In his 82nd appearance and 142nd inning of relief (postseason included), McDowell was done.
 The first three Red Sox got hits off him, with Dwight Evans’ two-run double making it a 6-5 game.
 Jesse Orosco, who had saved 21 games during the year, plus three wins and a save in October, came in with the tying run on second and no one out.
 Rich Gedman hit a bullet that was snagged by Wally Backman, brought in for defense.
 Orosco fanned Dave Henderson, and Don Baylor, in his only at-bat of the Series in the NL park, grounded out to end the threat.

-The Mets opened up the lead when Darryl Strawberry homered and Jesse Orosco – in the old “butcher boy play” – pulled back a bunt attempt and singled through the vacated hole to take an 8-5 lead into the ninth.
+The Mets opened up the lead when Darryl Strawberry homered and Jesse Orosco – in the old “butcher boy play” – pulled back a bunt attempt and singled through the vacated hole to drive in the final tally and allow the Mets to take an 8-5 lead into the ninth.
 With two down, nobody on, and New York preparing to explode, Marty Barrett swung through the fastball.
 Orosco’s glove went airborne, and the Mets were world champions.

 What had been a rather ho-hum World Series for five games turned into an all-time classic thanks to the comebacks in the final two games.
 Parachutists dropping in, balls going through infielders’ legs, balls bouncing off gloves into the stands for home runs, teams skipping workouts, botched bunt plays, muffed rundowns, designated hitters, pitching changes that were made, pitching changes that weren’t, and curses unleashed by long-dead sluggers – it wasn’t a work of art, but the images produced in the 1986 World Series were indelible marks on the baseball landscape.
 The pain stayed with Red Sox fans for 18 years, until they finally won their next World Series, and the memory of ’86 glory would have to last as Mets fans endured decades without a title and their own brand of demons.